vinodsinghjnu/Proj_GermReadsClassification/README.md

 ```

-## Training dataset format

-- We used BWA-METH pipeline to get per-base CpG methylation metric from EM-Seq / BS-Seq fastq files used for training our model. https://github.com/vinodsinghjnu/BWA_METH_pipeline
-- Format the output in desired format of "test_train.bed.gz"

 ---
 This Markdown file contains all the required Bash scripts for running the HiFi Reads Classification Pipeline.
 Make sure to execute them in order within an SLURM-managed HPC environment.